-This recipe for foolproof Mongolian Beef makes it easy to make your favorite take out dish at home.
+This recipe for Easy Mongolian Beef makes it simple to make your favorite take out dish at home.
 It’s a recipe that tastes just like PF Changs!

 I talked in this recent post of my FOF (fear of frying) and how I vowed to overcome that fear.
 With this recipe, I have taken on that challenge.
 Crispy fried strips of beef (so crispy!) with a delicious, thick, sweet sauce.
 The color is so lovely and the flavors so great.
 I could NOT wait to devour the leftovers the next day.